WE ARE CREATIVE SPARKWORKS

 It’s been 10 years since we started working on our mission of skilling up and finding paid work in the film and design industry for youths from under-represented groups.
 To proclaim their talent, we screened some of the best films our youths made at The Third Floor, a world-class visualisation studio.

 We had a fabulous attendance, wonderful live musician, delicious food and drink.

-Please look out for our next public event coming up END OF JUNE 2019 at the BFI!
+Please look out for our next public event coming up early autumn 2019 at the BFI!

 WE EXIST TO SUPPORT: creative young minds and talents from disadvantaged groups of young people including those with lived-experience of mental health issues, those facing poverty and homelessness, and young carers.
 We nurture their first spark of interest and ambition with hands-on free technical and employability skills training led by practicing young industry professionals; we source paid work for our trainees through our established links in the industry of film, TV and design.
 Underpinned with mentoring from inspirational practitioners and industry representatives, our nationally accredited courses build self-confidence and instil professional standards, with work placements paid at the London Living Wage.

 THE DIFFERENCE WE MAKE: Since 2008, the number of beneficiaries who have attended our free media & design courses has increased by over 300%.
 We have been funded to deliver 45 free programmes to increase skills, employability, well-being, with opportunities for paid work for disadvantaged young people from under-represented groups.
 This year, 2019, we are busy delivering 2 further free Film with Health in MIND courses.
 We showcase our students’ work to industry representatives as well as funders and families at public screenings each year, to raise the profile of what we do.